The Monster Story Analysis: Plot Summary & Character Arcs

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 A vicious serial sex killer is on the loose, and landscape gardener and shop-window outfitter Loris is the prime suspect, thanks to his unfortunate habit of getting caught in compromising situations (for which there is always a totally innocent explanation that the police fail to spot).
 Undercover policewoman Jessica is assigned by eccentric police psychologist Taccone to follow Loris.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure